Skip to content

 Participating Summit Coalitions will commit to the following:

-• Active Coalition Engagement: Actively participate in all summit activities, including training sessions, meetings with legislators, press conferences, and media interviews.
+• Active Coalition Engagement: Actively participate in all summit activities, including training sessions, meetings with legislators and/or staff, press conferences, and media interviews.

 • Advocacy Commitment: Passionately advocate for youth-focused initiatives related to opioid prevention, substance misuse prevention, and positive mental health during meetings with legislators and media interactions, ensuring their voices are heard.